-- Services and supplies provided and billed by the Hospital while you're an Inpatient, including the use of operating, recovery and delivery rooms.
-Laboratory and diagnostic examinations, intravenous solutions, basal metabolism studies, electrocardiograms, electroencephalograms, X-ray examinations, and radiation and speech therapy are also covered. - Convenience items (such as radios, TVs, record, tape or CD players, telephones, visitors' meals, etc.) will not be covered.
+• Services and supplies provided and billed by the Hospital while you're an Inpatient, including the use of operating, recovery, and delivery rooms.
+Laboratory and diagnostic examinations, intravenous solutions, basal metabolism studies, electrocardiograms, electrocardiograms, X-ray examinations, and radiation and speech therapy are also covered.

+Convenience items (such as radios, TVs, record, tape or CD players, telephones, visitors' meals, etc.) will not be covered.

 Remember to call the Medical Management Program at 844-812-9207 (for Members enrolled in a Plan administered by Anthem BCBS) or the Review Organization at 800-244-6224 (for Members enrolled in a Plan administered by Cigna), in each case, at least two weeks prior to any planned surgery or Hospital admission.
-For an emergency admission, call the Medical Management Program / the Review Organization as soon as you are Stabilized.
+For an emergency admission, call the Medical Management Program / the Review Organization as soon as possible (for clarity, notification will in no event be deemed "possible" prior to the time you are Stabilized).
 Otherwise, your Benefits may be denied for each Hospital admission or surgery that is not granted Precertification/Prior-Authorization.